 - Math: 55-item exam.
 Recommended Time: 75 minutes. - Reading Comprehension: 55-item exam.
 Recommended Time: 60 70 minutes. - Vocabulary and General Knowledge: 55-item exam.
 Recommended Time: 50 60 minutes. - Grammar: 55-item exam.
-Recommended Time: 50 60 minutes. - If an applicant does not successfully meet the requirements for the minimum required scores for entry into the College, he or she may re-take the exam. - The second attempt (first re-take) may be taken with no waiting period after completing two hours of documented remediation. - The third attempt (second re-take) may be taken after 12 months have passed since the second attempt. - HESI scores are acceptable for up to one year from the test date.
+Recommended Time: 50 60 minutes.

+If an applicant does not successfully meet the requirements for the minimum required scores for entry into the College, he or she may re-take the exam.

+- The second attempt (first re-take) must be taken within 15 days of the first attempt and after completing two hours of documented remediation. - The third attempt (Math only second re-take) must be taken within 30 days of taking the first attempt and after completing four hours of documented remediation in Math.
+This may only be taken if the prospect achieves the minimum composite score on the English section.
+HESI scores are acceptable for up to one year from test date.